cristinalunaj/MMEmotionRecognition/README.md

     --model_id jonatasgrosman/wav2vec2-large-xlsr-53-english

 After finishing the fine-tuning process, the datasets and the trained models will be saved in the folder <RAVDESS_dir>/FineTuningWav2Vec2_out

+**Important Note:** Results can vary a little from the reported in the paper because we added some extra lines to optimize the saving of the weights, which affects to the randomization of the training

 #### Evaluation
 To evaluate and get some metrics of the trained model, you should run the Wav2Vec2.0 script, as in the example below.
 Notice that you should modify